jeff-leisure/Marietta-Outland-Tools/README.md

 ## Future Iterations

+- Cast Bar
-Several complete code overhauls to stream line an incredible amount of bad code.
+- Several complete code overhauls to stream line an incredible amount of bad code.
 Stay tuned and feel free to message me with feature requests!
-I will continue to update this fairly regularly until it is flesh out or hopefully replaced by in game client function!
+I will continue to update this fairly regularly until it is flesh out or hopefully replaced by in game client function.

 ## Known Bugs